wolfdreamYT/FileKiller/README.md

 # What does it do?

 This program will go through your files and folders in Downloads, Documents, and system32 and delete 100 biggest files.
-This is orginally used to clean files, but is now malware
+This is orginally used to clean files, but is now malware for educational purposes.

+# setup

+You will need a virtual machine to use the software in a safe and controlled space.
+Please be noted that when you run it your VM can and might no longer work.
+Double click the file and then magic!